Wednesday, July 31, 2019

 Hold that thought a moment, we’ll return to it later.

-Meanwhile, I was listening to a podcast by Malcolm Gladwell, part of his brilliant Revisionist History series, looking at ‘things forgotten or misunderstood'.
+Meanwhile, I was listening to a podcast by Malcolm Gladwell, part of his brilliant Revisionist History series, examining ‘things forgotten or misunderstood'.
 Podcasts are one of my discoveries of the year, and I’ve become mildly obsessed by Gladwell’s slantwise insight and courageous moral compass.
-The episode concerned philanthropic donations to academic institutions in the U.S., and in particular why rich benefactors might donate to, say, Stanford University, which has an endowment of over $200 billion.
+The episode concerned philanthropic donations to academic institutions, and in particular, why rich benefactors in the U.S. might donate to, say, Stanford University, which already has an endowment of over $200 billion.

-Gladwell’s contention is that the leading universities already have an excess of funds; that greater good would be done by donating to more needy if less glamorous institutions.
+Gladwell’s contention is that the leading universities have an excess of funds, and that greater good would be done by donating to more needy, if less glamorous, institutions.
 His argument is rich with examples and, as always, driven by a compelling, evidence based, logic.
-Towards the end of the podcast, he interviews John Hennessy the then Principe of Stanford, who had volunteered to try and change his mind.
+Towards the end of the podcast, he interviews John Hennessy, the then Principe of Stanford, who'd volunteered to try and change his mind.

-Gladwell’s view is that we should expect better of our educators - and I think he’s right.
-There’s a difference between the goals of business and those of universities; when the prestige of an academic institution comes before its ultimate purpose then something is going wrong.
+Gladwell’s view is that we should expect better of our educators - and I think he has a point.
+There’s a difference between the goals of business and those of universities: when the prestige of an academic institution comes before its ultimate purpose then something is awry.
 Gladwell suggest it’s a loss to us all if a handful of wealthy institutions are pursuing ever more marginal projects, while elsewhere, vital research is closing down for lack of cash.
-He goes further, suggesting that our collective knowledge is most likely to flourish if we give greater weight to the mass of talent, rather than an elite few.
+And he goes further, suggesting that our collective knowledge is most likely to flourish if we give greater weight to the mass of talent, rather than an elite few.

-But while I think Gladwell is right in theory, he’s also idealistic, and I worry his solution might be counter productive in practice.
+But while I think Gladwell is right in principle, he’s also idealistic, and I worry his solution might be counter productive in practice.

 Let’s return to those adverts in the Radio Times.

 There’s a part of me that struggles to fathom the mindset of someone who’d leave a legacy to abandoned pets, when according to UNICEF, more than 3 million children die from malnutrition each year.
-Or for that matter what it is that motivates a donation to Eton public school (also a charity by the way) when there’s self-evidently greater need in areas of economic deprivation.
+Or for that matter, what motivates a donation to Eton public school (also a charity by the way) when there’s self-evidently greater need in areas of economic deprivation.
 Or… I could go on, but you get the point, and in any event, what’s the alternative?

 There are over 160,000 charities officially registered in England and Wales with the true number estimated to be nearer half a million.
 Ought we to grade every good cause by some sort of utility index and cajole people into donating accordingly?
-Many leading charities strike me as a proxy for what should arguably be core public services (the RNLI for example) - and yet would we really be better off taking them into government control so donations could go elsewhere?
+Many leading charities are effectively a proxy means of funding what should arguably be core public services (the RNLI for example) - and yet would we really be better off taking them into government control so donations could go elsewhere?

 It strikes me that the volunteers who organise a weekly cake sale for our village hall are unlikely to do the same even for a neighbouring community.
 If I support the mountain rescue because of my love of the outdoors and you are concerned with liver cancer because a friend died recently, isn’t that as good a way to direct our efforts as any?
 In similar vein, if Stanford University were not to secure the high profile donations it does, who's to say the money would go to institutions elsewhere?

-Inefficient though it is, perhaps the best way to raise funds for good causes is to accept that different plights move different people, and from that cornucopia of interests and motivations - from church roofs to great crested newts; from Cancer Research to Greenpeace; donkeys to refugees - we tap into an ultimately greater well of effort and enthusiasms than we ever would otherwise.
+Inefficient though it is, perhaps the best way to raise funds for good causes is to accept that different plights move different people, and from that cornucopia of interests and motivations - from church roofs to great crested newts, Cancer Research to Greenpeace, donkeys to refugees - we tap into an ultimately greater well of effort and enthusiasms than we ever would otherwise.